-A giant crab and a giant gator will be among the more than 30 balloons that are set to take flight during The Ohio Challenge Balloon Festival and Team Fastrax Warrior Weekend to Remember.
+A giant crab and a giant gator are among the more than 30 balloons set to take flight during The Ohio Challenge Balloon Festival and Team Fastrax Warrior Weekend to Remember.
 The annual event will return to Middletown’s Smith Park/Middletown Regional Airport this weekend.

 “This is a good, positive event for the city.
 Everyone loves to see the balloons.
 There’s always that ‘Wow’ factor.
 Spectators often wonder ‘How did they get up there?’
 ‘How do they stay up there?’ and they follow them.
 It’s so cool,” said Kathy Stites, event manager, The Ohio Challenge.

 Presented by Selection.com, the event runs Friday, July 20, and Saturday, July 21, from 4 p.m. to 10:30 p.m.
 The festival includes balloon competitions and balloon glows, fireworks, skydiving demonstrations, a laser light show, tethered balloon rides and live entertainment.
 There will also be carnival rides for children from Murray Brothers Amusements, Inc., expanded food booth offerings, as well as 25 arts and crafts vendors on site.